 A psychologist studies how we think, feel and behave from a scientific viewpoint and applies this knowledge to help people understand, explain and change their behaviour.
 Psychologists have expertise in all aspects of psychological functioning, including cognitive, emotional, behavioural, spiritual and intellectual dimensions.
 Psychologists assess, advise and assist people to improve their life emotional and behavioural functioning.

 Psychologists apply their expertise to a broad range of issues and clients.
 Their clients include individuals, families, groups, organizations, and communities.
-The settings in which psychologists offer their services are diverse, including schools, health centers/clinics and hospitals, community and sports organizations, the workplace, police and defence services, research institutes, as well as private offices.
+The settings in which psychologists offer their services are diverse, including schools, health centers/clinics and hospitals, community and sports organizations, the workplace, public safety services, research institutes, as well as private offices.

 For further information about psychologists and the practice of psychology, please refer to the Psychologists’ Association of Alberta or the Canadian Psychological Association.

 The scope of practice for the profession of psychology is set out in Schedule 22, Section 3 of the HPA.
 In their practice, psychologists do one or more of the following: